BODY CORPORATE MANAGEMENT

-It is important to engage the services of an experienced Body Corporate Manager and a reliable company, who are members of Strata Community Association.
-This will assist you with these daily functions as well as guide and provide advice to ensure you comply with the necessary requirements of the Community Management ACT 1997.
+It is critical to hire an experienced Body Corporate Manager and a reputable organisation that is a member of the Strata Community Association.
+This will aid you with these daily responsibilities as well as guide and advise you to ensure you comply with the Community Management Act 1997 obligations.

 The role of the Body Corporate Committee:

 A committee is chosen by the owners to handle the day-to-day administration of the body corporate.
 All community titles schemes must have a committee.
 The committee is usually elected at the Annual General Meeting.

 The role of the Body Corporate Manager:

-The body corporate manager is generally engaged to carry out specific administrative tasks to ensure that the community titles scheme is administered in accordance with the Body Corporate and Community Management Act (Qld) 1997 and other applicable legislation.
-Their primary interest is to ensure that the scheme is efficiently managed on behalf of all owners.
+The body corporate manager is generally engaged to do particular administrative activities in order to ensure that the community titles scheme is run in line with the Body Corporate and Community Management Act (Qld) 1997 and other applicable legislation.
+Their major goal is to guarantee that the scheme is managed efficiently on behalf of all owners.

-Often a body corporate manager works as the secretary of the body corporate committee.
-They will determine the dates for committee meetings, the annual general meeting, and exceptional meetings in collaboration with the chosen Chairperson, and will prepare meeting papers such as agendas, minutes and financial reports.
+A body corporate manager is frequently the secretary of the body corporate committee.
+They will determine the dates for committee meetings, the annual general meeting, and exceptional meetings in collaboration with the chosen Chairperson, and will prepare meeting papers such as agendas, minutes, and financial reports.

-The body corporate manager will follow specific instructions issued by the body corporate committee.
+The body corporate manager will follow the body corporate committee's specific directions.
 In some instances, the body corporate committee may delegate some of its authority to the manager so that routine matters such as electricity bills can be paid by their due date.